rails/rails/guides/source/ruby_on_rails_guides_guidelines.md

 After reading this guide, you will know:

-* Standards for writing and formatting rails guide source files
+* About the conventions to be used in Rails documentation.
-* How to generate HTML documentation from source files
+* How to generate guides locally.

 --------------------------------------------------------------------------------